nathanramoscfa/pycgapi/CONTRIBUTING.md

     git push origin your-feature-branch
     ```

-8. **Create a Pull Request**: Go to the original `coingeckoapi` repository and create a pull request from your fork.
+8. **Create a Pull Request**: Go to the original `cgapi` repository and create a pull request from your fork.
    Provide a clear description in your pull request explaining your changes.

 ## After Submission